 Section 13.
 Resignation.

 Any Board Member may resign at any time by giving written notice by email to the Board of Directors.
-Such resignation shall take effect at the time specified in the notice.
-If no time is specified in the notice, then the resignation is effective upon delivery of the notice.
+Such resignation shall take effect on the date specified in the notice.
+If no date is specified in the notice, then the resignation is effective upon delivery of the notice.

 Section 14.
 Removal of Board Member.

 A Board Member may be removed for good cause by a majority vote of the remaining Board Members at a duly convened Board of Directors Meeting.
-Good cause may entail (a) failure to comply with these Bylaws, (b) failure to declare a conflict of interest, (c) soliciting, receiving, or accepting any remuneration in exchange for a vote and/or favorable or unfavorable disposition on any item under consideration by the Board, (d) any form of Board representation not previously approved, (e) a felony conviction during term of service on the Board, or (f) a consistent pattern of behavior unbecoming of a Board Member.
+Examples of good cause include but are not limited to: (a) failure to comply with these Bylaws, (b) failure to declare a conflict of interest, (c) soliciting, receiving, or accepting any remuneration in exchange for a vote and/or favorable or unfavorable disposition on any item under consideration by the Board, (d) any form of Board representation not previously approved, (e) a felony conviction during term of service on the Board, or (f) a pattern of behavior unbecoming of a Board Member.